maartenba/maartenba.github.io/src/data/blog/2009-05-20-aspnet-mvc-domain-routing.md

         return htmlHelper.ActionLink(linkText, actionName, controllerName, routeValues, htmlAttributes);
     }
 }

 ```

-<p>Nothing special in here: a lot of extension methods, and some logic to add the domain name into the generated URL.
-Yes, this is one of the default <em>ActionLink</em> helpers I’m abusing here, getting some food from my <em>DomainRoute</em> class (see: Dark Magic).</p>
+Nothing special in here: a lot of extension methods, and some logic to add the domain name into the generated URL.
+Yes, this is one of the default *ActionLink* helpers I’m abusing here, getting some food from my *DomainRoute* class (see: Dark Magic).

-<h2>Dark magic</h2>
+## Dark magic

-<p>You may have seen the <em>DomainRoute</em> class in my code snippets from time to time.
-This class is actually what drives the extraction of (sub)domain and adds token support to the domain portion of your incoming URLs.</p>
+You may have seen the *DomainRoute* class in my code snippets from time to time.
+This class is actually what drives the extraction of (sub)domain and adds token support to the domain portion of your incoming URLs.

-<p>We will be extending the <em>Route</em> base class, which already gives us some properties and methods we don’t want to implement ourselves.
+We will be extending the *Route* base class, which already gives us some properties and methods we don’t want to implement ourselves.
 Though there are some we will define ourselves:

 ```csharp
 public class DomainRoute : Route